CloudCannon/documentation/_hosting/optimisations.md

 <a href="/newsletters/january-summary.pdf" class="cms-no-rewrite">Download Latest Newsletter</a>
 ~~~

-The file will be optimised, but the reference on the element remains untouched.
+The reference on the element remains the same, pointing to the unoptimised version.